 As the Mongols approached, al-Mustaʿsim sent what soldiers he had out to meet them, to little effect.
 The siege itself lasted just shy of two weeks, with al-Mustaʿsim belatedly offering to negotiate (once the Mongols had already seized part of the city’s walls) and being told to get bent.
 It was later written that a delegation of 3000 city notables approached the Mongols to talk and were all executed for their troubles.
 Once al-Mustaʿsim had surrendered unconditionally, the Mongols set about wrecking what had once been perhaps the most glorious city on earth.
-They destroyed the library and its untold number of manuscripts (more on that in a moment).
+They destroyed the “House of Wisdom” and its untold number of manuscripts (more on that in a moment).
 They tore down and burned buildings that had stood for centuries.
 They slaughtered tens, possibly hundreds, of thousands of people–men, women, children, everybody.

 Why was the destruction so thorough?
 The Mongols are often portrayed as senseless destroyers, and in general this is an unfair characterization.
 Don’t get me wrong, they killed a lot of people, by some estimates 5 percent of the total population of the earth by the time they were done.
 But killing wasn’t their goal.
 By and large their real interest was in making money, and to that end they actually preferred to keep cities prosperous and contributing taxes and trade goods.
 There were exceptions, though.
 A city that surrendered to the Mongols in exchange for soft treatment that later rebelled would almost certainly be destroyed–you know how it is, “full me…can’t get fooled again.”
 In addition, sometimes, especially at the start of a campaign, the Mongols might make an example of a city in order to “convince” later targets that it was a bad idea to try to resist.